-A) Final paper requirements: The final draft of the paper should be 12 pages (3000 words) in length (excluding the bibliography) and must be presented in proper scholarly format.
-See the Criteria for

-Evaluation of Written Assignments and the Essay Evaluation Checklist for a detailed description of the essay requirements.

-- B) Policy analysis requirements: Policy analysis is not a formal essay; it is an assessment and appraisal of an existing policy with recommendations and proposals based on evidence and a theoretical orientation (a fundamental belief in the way the world functions).
+- A) Final paper requirements: The final draft of the paper should be 12 pages (3000 words) in length (excluding the bibliography) and must be presented in proper scholarly format.
+See the Criteria for Evaluation of Written Assignments and the Essay Evaluation Checklist for a detailed description of the essay requirements. - B) Policy analysis requirements: Policy analysis is not a formal essay; it is an assessment and appraisal of an existing policy with recommendations and proposals based on evidence and a theoretical orientation (a fundamental belief in the way the world functions).
 The policy analysis should be 12 pages (with properly sourced and relevant info-graphics, charts or illustrations).
-A policy analysis should include the following components: - 1.
-An executive summary: 200 words, with the purpose of the analysis on the first page.
+A policy analysis should include the following components:

+- 1. An executive summary: 200 words, with the purpose of the analysis on the first page.
 It should be clear and concise and summarize the entire policy analysis. - 2.
 Statement of the issue/problem: summarized in a single question. - 3.
 Background: contextualize the issue, state your interest in the issue, identify actors and discuss key elements of the issue.
-This should engage with the history and context of the issue for both Canada and the US as well as engaging with at least 2 of the suggested textbooks. - 4.
+This should engage with the history and context of the issue for both Canada and the US as well as engaging with at least 2 of the course texts. - 4.
 Policy options: a policy analysis should include three policy options moving forward.
 These options should anticipate opposition; outline the advantages and disadvantages as well as any factors impacting the implementation of the proposal.
 In other words, your policy options should address their feasibility and the most grounded perspective possible. - 5.
 Policy recommendation: you must recommend one of the policy options and justify the choice without excessive equivocation.
 You should also propose a plan of implementation for your policy recommendation. - 6.
 A list of references and sources used throughout the summary.
 Footnotes should also be used throughout the text.

 The Department's rules regarding plagiarism and the submission of similar essays to two or more different instructors are appended to this course outline and should be noted.
 (See 'Criteria for Evaluation of Written Assignments' below).
-Students must e-mail their final paper to dbousfie@uwo.ca with the heading "POLS 3210 FINAL Paper -Student Name - Student Number" and all papers may be processed by turnitin.
+Students must submit their papers through OWL and all papers may be processed by turnitin.
 Papers submitted after deadlines (including excused late papers) will be marked, but comments will not be provided.